 6.46.1 Applicability to language

+The vulnerability documented in ISO/IEC 24772-1:2024 6.46 is applicable to C.

 There isn’t a guarantee that the parameters being passed to a function will be verified by either the calling or receiving functions.
-So values outside of the assumed range may be received by a function resulting in a potential vulnerability.
+Therefore, values outside of the assumed range can be received by a function resulting in a potential vulnerability.
 This is particularly troublesome if the parameter is a pointer with an unexpected value NULL.

-A parameter may be received by a function that was assumed to be within a particular range and then an operation or series of operations is performed using the value of the parameter resulting in unanticipated results and even a potential vulnerability.
+If a parameter is received by a function that was assumed to be within a particular range and then an operation or series of operations is performed using the value of the parameter, this can result in unanticipated results and even a potential vulnerability.

-6.46.2 Guidance to language users
+6.46.2 Avoidance mechanisms for language users

+To avoid the vulnerability or mitigate its ill effects C software developers can:

-Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.46.5.
+Apply the avoidance mechanisms contained in ISO/IEC 24772-1:2024 6.46.5.

 Do not make assumptions about the values of parameters.